 Slow Zones - Certain areas (indicated on the map in yellow) are designated as SLOW ZONES.
 Please observe the posted slow areas by maintaining a speed no faster than the general flow of traffic.
 Space and speed are especially important in these areas.
 Fast and aggressive skiing will not be tolerated.

 Leashes - Leashes are required for snowboards and ski bikes at the resort.

-Drone Policy - Due to safety and privacy concerns, Powderhorn Mountain Resort prohibits the operation or use on or above Resort property of unmanned aerial systems, or drones, by the general public - inluding model aircraft by recreational users and hobbyists - without the prior written authorization from Powderhorn Mountain Resort.
-This prohibition includes drones used for filming or videotaping, as well as as any drone use by media our jounalists operating above or within the area boundaries.
+Drone Policy - Due to safety and privacy concerns, Powderhorn Mountain Resort prohibits the operation or use on or above Resort property of unmanned aerial systems, or drones, by the general public - including model aircraft by recreational users and hobbyists - without the prior written authorization from Powderhorn Mountain Resort.
+This prohibition includes drones used for filming or videotaping, as well as any drone use by media our journalists operating above or within the area boundaries.
 This prohibition extends to any devices launched or operated from Resort property, as well as any launched from private property outside of the Resort boundaries.
-Please contact a resort representative if you you have any questions or if you seek prior authorization to operate any such devices.
+Please contact a resort representative if you have any questions or if you seek prior authorization to operate any such devices.
 Any authorized operation of drones on or above Resort property will be governed by Federal Aviation Administration (FAA) rules and regulations, local law enforcement, and/or U.S. Forest Service rules, as well as those policies separately established by this Resort, which may include certification, training, insurance coverage, indemnification requirements, and waivers or releases of liability.
 Any violation of this policy may involve suspension of your access privileges to the Resort, or the revocation of your season pass, as well as confiscation of any prohibited equipment, and may subject violators to any liability for damages, including, but not limited to, damages for trespass, violations of privacy, and physical injuries to persons and/or property, as well as legal fees.